Saurabhvsharma/ypg2yui3/clock-1.md

         <body>
             <header>Clock</header>
             <section id="clock" class="blue">Main content goes here</section>
             <footer>The section above should display the date and time.
-It should change every five seconds.</footer>
+It should change every second.</footer>
             <!-- get YUI3 on the page, and a script block for your code -->
             <script src="http://yui.yahooapis.com/3.10.0/build/yui/yui-min.js"></script>
             <script>